-The global COO of the multinational at the forefront of the fight against diabetes in Algeria explains why the local market is so strategically important and how the ‘made in Algeria’ brand would have real potential at the regional level if only the government would remove impediments to export.
+The global COO of the multinational at the forefront of the fight against diabetes explains why the Algerian market is so strategically important and how the ‘made in Algeria’ brand would have real potential at the regional level if only the government would remove impediments to export.

 As COO of Novo Nordisk, what is your evaluation of the Algerian pharmaceuticals market?

 Novo Nordisk has been at the forefront of the fight against diabetes in Algeria for many years, so we view the market very much from the standpoint of helping people with diabetes to have a longer and better life.
 In Algeria, and across North Africa as a whole, we identify a large and growing patient population with a substantial unmet medical need for optimal therapy.
 For Novo Nordisk, therapy constitutes of not just intervention and management of the disease, but also the preventative steps governing diet and exercise and early diagnosis.
 In Algeria, there are needs and opportunities in each of these areas.

 Diabetes is a very widespread disease that can potentially be treated to the extent that you can more or less achieve normal life expectancy without severe complications provided the illness is properly managed.
 Failing to treat diabetes however leads to severe consequences from blindness to kidney failure to amputations.
 It is therefore an issue of great concern not only for Novo Nordisk as private-sector providers of therapy, but also for the Algerian authorities in terms of public health policy.